aws-samples/amazon-connect-config-rules/README.md

 # Amazon Connect Config Rules

-This project contains an example of an [AWS Config Conformance Pack](https://docs.aws.amazon.com/config/latest/developerguide/conformance-packs.html) with rules for [Amazon Connect](https://aws.amazon.com/connect/) contact center instances.
+The Amazon Connect Config Rules project contains an example of an [AWS Config Conformance Pack](https://docs.aws.amazon.com/config/latest/developerguide/conformance-packs.html) with rules for [Amazon Connect](https://aws.amazon.com/connect/) contact center instances.

+This repository was presented as a demo for BIZ302, "Meet your company’s security and compliance needs with Amazon Connect" at [AWS DC Summit 2023](https://aws.amazon.com/events/summits/washington-dc/).
+Contained at the bottom of this repository are links to resources on Amazon Connect compliance.

 **What is AWS Config?**